cmaneu/book.maneu.net/_posts/2014-9-1-High-performance-windows-store-apps.md

 It's what not on my reading list, but as I've undergone a "performance sprint", I thought it was a good timing.

-## What's inside ?
+## What's inside?

-The first chapter explains what is performance, and what we need to focus on when we start working on this subject.
+The first chapter explains what performance is, and what we need to focus on when we start working on this subject.
 The core of this book is **Windows Performance analyzer** tool.
 Lots of pages are dedicated to see how you can use this tool to trace performance data, investigate performance issues, and so on.
 It's, by far, the best documentation on this tool